 SOCIAL DISTANCE SWIM LESSONS AT A GLANCE

-- Swimmers ages 3-5 years old are required to have an adult in the pool with them.
+- Level 1 swimmers, ages 3-5 years old, are required to have an adult in the pool with them.

 - Only one caregiver per swimmer at a time in the school.